What Is Acromegaly?

 - Erectile dysfunction in men

 The sooner your acromegaly is diagnosed, the better.
-When you go to see your doctor, he'll ask you questions like these:
+When you see your doctor, they'll ask you questions like these:

 - What changes have you noticed?

 - When did you first notice the problem?

 To tell for sure if you have acromegaly, your doctor will run a few tests, including: